Distributed Graph Neural Network Training: A Survey: Introduction

-In this survey, we focus on the works of large graph neural networks with distributed computing, a.k.a, distributed GNN training.
-It divides the whole workload of model training among a set of workers, and all the workers process the workload in parallel.
+\blue{In this survey, we focus on the works and specific techniques proposed for distributed GNN training.} Distributed GNN training divides the whole workload of model training among a set of workers, and all the workers process the workload in parallel.
 However, due to the data dependency in GNNs, it is non-trivial to apply existing distributed machine learning methods~\cite{ml_survey, ml_survey2} to GNNs, and many new techniques for optimizing the distributed GNN training pipeline are proposed.
-Although there are a lot of surveys~\cite{9039675, PMID:32217482, ZHOU202057} about GNN models, to the best of our knowledge, little effort has been made to systematically review the techniques for distributed GNN training.
-Recently, Besta et al.~\cite{Besta2022} only reviewed the parallel computing paradigm of GNN, and Abadal~\cite{survey_hardware} surveyed GNN computing from algorithms to hardware accelerators.
+Although there are a lot of surveys~\cite{9039675, PMID:32217482, ZHOU202057} about GNNs, to the best of our knowledge, little effort has been made to systematically review the techniques for distributed GNN training.
+Recently, Besta et al.~\cite{Besta2022} only reviewed the parallel computing paradigm of GNN, Abadal~\cite{survey_hardware} surveyed GNN computing from algorithms to hardware accelerators, and \blue{Vatter et al.~\cite{distgnn-evolution-comp-survey23} provided a comprehensive overview of the evolution of the distributed systems for scalable GNN training.}